jazzband/django-axes/docs/configuration.rst

   Default: ``True``
 * ``AXES_USERNAME_FORM_FIELD``: the name of the form field that contains your users usernames.
 Default: ``username``
+* ``AXES_USERNAME_CALLABLE``: A callable function that takes two arguments:
+  The request object and A dictionary of keyword arguments containing the user credentials that were passed to authenticate() or your own custom authentication backend.
+  Credentials matching a set of ‘sensitive’ patterns, (including password) are not contained.
-* ``AXES_USERNAME_CALLABLE``: A callable function that takes a request object and a credentials dictionary and returns the username.
-If empty, axes just fetches it from the credentials or requst.POST fields based on ``AXES_USERNAME_FORM_FIELD``.
+  The function must return the username.
+  If no function is supplied, axes just fetches the username from the credentials or requst.POST fields based on ``AXES_USERNAME_FORM_FIELD``.
 Default: ``None``
 * ``AXES_PASSWORD_FORM_FIELD``: the name of the form or credentials field that contains your users password.
 Default: ``password``